aldanor/hdf5-rust/README.md

 Building hdf5-rs on Windows currently needs some manual preparation steps:

 * A HDF5 binary, namely the shared library `hdf5.dll` is needed for linking.
-For (currently) unknown reasons, the prebuilt binaries from [HDF-Group](http://www.hdfgroup.org/) do not work.
+For (currently) unknown reasons, the prebuilt binaries from [HDF-Group](http://www.hdfgroup.org/) do not work (they are build with MSVC).
 It has to be build with gcc.
 Instructions for building HDF5 on Windows can be found [here](http://www.hdfgroup.org/HDF5/release/cmakebuild.html).
-For building the [TDM distribution](http://tdm-gcc.tdragon.net/)of MinGW-GCC is recommended, as it contains bintools for both 32bit & 64bit.
+For building the [TDM distribution](http://tdm-gcc.tdragon.net/) of MinGW-GCC is recommended, as it contains bintools for both 32bit & 64bit.

 * Set the environment variable `HDF5_LIBDIR` to point to the folder with the newly build `hdf5.dll`.
 Explanation: `pkg-config` will silently fail if not present and the path from the before-mentioned environment variable is added to the rustc commands by cargo.
 (Hint: Avoid path names with spaces, as they are difficult to escape correctly).